 - Power Is Sexy: She thinks power is sexy and that's why she betrays Durahan because nobody is more powerful(and thus sexier) than Moo.

 - Rewarded as a Traitor Deserves: She dies at the hands of Durahan, the very monster she betrayed and left for dead.

-- The Sadist: She is so overjoyed by the fact that she almost killed genki that she excitedly blows him a kiss and winks at him after holly barely saved him.
-She also looked like she was having a blast betraying durahan and just like genki excitedly blows him a kiss after screwing him over
+- Sadist: She is so overjoyed by the fact that she almost killed Genki that she excitedly blows him a kiss and winks at him after Holly barely saved him.
+She also looked like she was having a blast betraying Durahan and just like Genki, excitedly blows him a kiss after screwing him over.

 - Smug Snake: She's clever, but her plans have a tendency to be Out-Gambitted.